If you’ve ever picked up a bottle of whiskey, chances are you’ve seen the word “proof” on the label. But what does it actually mean?

 For bourbon to earn its name, it must meet specific criteria.
 The mash bill must contain at least 51% corn.
 During distillation, the liquor potency can’t exceed 160 proof.
 When it’s time for aging, bourbon enters charred new oak barrels at no more than 125 proof.
 This careful control of alcohol content ensures the spirit develops its signature flavors.

-The final product must pack a punch too.
-By law, bourbon can’t be bottled below 80 proof.
+The final product must pack a punch, too.
+By law, distillers can’t bottle bourbon below 80 proof.
 This minimum standard applies to all whiskeys sold in the U.S. It’s worth noting that whiskey proof is simply double the alcohol by volume (ABV) percentage.
-So, an 80 proof whiskey contains 40% alcohol.
+So, an 80-proof whiskey contains 40% alcohol.

 Other countries have their own rules for distilled spirits.
-Scotch whisky, for example, must be bottled at a minimum of 40% ABV to meet UK standards.
+To meet UK standards, distillers must bottle Scotch whisky at a minimum of 40% ABV.
 These legal aspects of whiskey proof help maintain quality and consistency across the industry, giving consumers confidence in what they’re drinking.

 Common Misconceptions About Whiskey Proof